SaifBodu/motion-detection-system/README.md

  Support for multi-camera setup.

- Integrate with email/Telegram alerts
+ Integrate with email/Telegram alerts.

- Upload detected frames to cloud storage
+ Upload detected frames to cloud storage.